Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 An in-depth evaluation of the Alpha Score LSAT prep course

-Alpha Score is a relatively small player in the LSAT test prep space, with online only content and lower price points, but as we’ve seen before, that doesn’t necessarily mean they don’t offer a better prep course.
-So how do they stack up against these industry heavyweights?
+Alpha Score is a relatively small player in the LSAT test prep space, with online only content and lower price points.
+However, as we’ve seen before, that doesn’t necessarily mean they don’t offer a better prep course.
+So how do they stack up against the industry heavyweights?
 We analyze Alpha Score’s coursework, user experience and other features in this detailed review.

 The Alpha Score course curriculum is essentially grouped into three buckets that follow the major sections of the LSAT: